QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Abstract

 \section{Abstract}

 Quantum Natural Language Processing (QNLP) deals with the design and implementation of NLP models intended to be run on quantum hardware.
-In this paper, we present results on the first NLP experiments conducted on Noisy Intermediate-Scale Quantum (NISQ) computers for datasets of size $\geq$ 100 sentences.
-Exploiting the formal similarity of the compositional model of meaning by \citet{CoeckeSadrClark2010} with quantum theory, we create representations for sentences that have a natural mapping to quantum circuits.
-We use these representations to implement and successfully train two NLP models that solve simple sentence classification tasks on quantum hardware.
-We describe in detail the main principles, the process and challenges of these experiments, in a way accessible to NLP researchers, thus paving the way for practical Quantum Natural Language Processing.
+In this paper, we present results on the first NLP experiments conducted on Noisy Intermediate-Scale Quantum (NISQ) computers for datasets of size greater than 100 sentences.
+Exploiting the formal similarity of the compositional model of meaning by \newcite{CoeckeSadrClark2010} with quantum theory, we create representations for sentences that have a natural mapping to quantum circuits.
+We use these representations to implement and successfully train NLP models that solve simple sentence classification tasks on quantum hardware.
+We conduct quantum simulations that compare the syntax-sensitive model of Coecke et al. with two baselines that use less or no syntax; specifically, we implement the quantum analogues of a ``bag-of-words'' model, where syntax is not taken into account at all, and of a word-sequence model, where only word order is respected.
+We demonstrate that all models converge smoothly both in simulations and when run on quantum hardware, and that the results are the expected ones based on the nature of the tasks and the datasets used.
+Another important goal of this paper is to describe in a way accessible to AI and NLP researchers the main principles, process and challenges of experiments on quantum hardware.
+Our aim in doing this is to take the first small steps in this unexplored research territory and pave the way for practical Quantum Natural Language Processing.